The Discipline of Paediatrics focuses its teaching and research on infant, child and adolescent health.

 Extensive undergraduate teaching

-The discipline teaches in the Adelaide Medical School’s Bachelor of Health and Medical Sciences, Bachelor of Health and Medical Sciences (Advanced) and Bachelor of Medicine and Bachelor of Surgery, offering students a progressive academic environment, with world-leading teachers and researchers.
+The discipline teaches in the Adelaide Medical School’s Bachelor of Health and Medical Sciences, Bachelor of Health and Medical Sciences (Advanced), and the Bachelor of Medical Studies and Doctor of Medicine, offering students a progressive academic environment, with world-leading teachers and researchers.

 Additionally, honours students are offered the opportunity to undertake a full-year research project (or part-time equivalent) within the discipline.
 This program aims to: